MaximeWeyl/goTestifyRecursive/README.md

 ### The problem

-If you've been into testing, you surely wrote a lot of such code :
+If you test your GO code (and you should), you're probably writting a lot of assert functions in order to test every fields of some struct.

 ```go
 package main